 Talk to us about your situation.
 Call (281) 810-9760 to schedule an initial free consultation with an attorney.

 What is the difference between a contested divorce and an uncontested divorce?

 The first thing to understand is that an uncontested divorce is where two people come together, identify their issues, and agree as to how to resolve those issues.
-It means that both parties can create a settlement agreement and go to the court and get a judgment of divorce amicably without the need for court intervention or litigation.
+It means that both parties can create a settlement agreement and go to court and get a divorce judgment amicably without the need for court intervention or litigation.

 A contested divorce is exactly what you would expect.
-There’s a dispute.
-So while the issues might be definable, the parties simply can’t agree as to how to resolve those issues.
-So, it means that in one form or another, some of those decisions or all of those decisions have to be made by a judge.
+There's a dispute.
+So while the issues might be definable, the parties can't agree on how to resolve those issues.
+So, it means that some of those decisions or all of those decisions have to be made by a judge in one form or another.

 Talk to us.
 Schedule a free consultation with an attorney.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"